-There is intersectionality between extremism and hate crime.
-Far right anti-Muslim hate has extremist rhetoric that is associated with it, as does Islamist extremism which promotes a separationist view of people and communities.
-Such rhetoric is toxic and is poured out by some groups.
+There is a link between extremism and hate crime.
+Far-right anti-Muslim hate has extremist rhetoric that is associated with it, as do other forms of extremism which promote a separationist view of people and communities.

 Hate crime work involves empowering the victim.
 Only by empowering people, can extremist narratives be challenged.
 Those who play to fears and paranoia in our country are not part of the solution, but are part of the problem.